Our dog training philosophy is simple.

 We train with any number of combinations of equipment - helping owners to find what works best with each individual situation.
 We do NOT believe in 'death before correction' like a lot of all-positive, or force-free trainers.
 Many of these types of trainers will tell you that your dog is un-trainable, and that if their reward-only methods don't work, nothing will.
 Or worse yet, they tell you that the use of any equipment other than what they know how to use is cruel.

-We believe proper training & equipment doesn't start with the dogs.
+We believe proper dog training & equipment doesn't start with the dogs.
 It starts with the owners - and proper education regarding all of an owner's options is the only ethical way to approach dog training.
 Trainers who limit their training style by refusing to educate themselves in all four learning quadrants, and on how to properly and safely use multiple equipment types are limiting your dog's options, limiting your dog's freedom and happiness, and limiting your dog training success.
 In some cases, they are limiting dogs' lifespans.

 Head Collars/Halters: Working off the same principles as a halter for horses, these collars actually do much more restraining than training.
 They DO prevent pulling - by controlling a dog's head.
 They can be useful for smaller clients with strong dogs, but are not advisable for many/most dogs, because a dog's neck structure, how dogs carry their heads, etc, .are NOT the same as horses, and there is a possibility of neck injury for dogs receiving hard yanks or jerks from a handler on a leash behind the dog, attached to the head collar.
 Additionally, there is some professional speculation that the location of the halter on the dog is on sensitive pressure points - causing continual discomfort while the dog is wearing the halter.
 Given the number of dogs we see rubbing their heads along the ground, along their owners' legs, etc. - desperately trying to remove the halter, we tend to use these as a last resort.
 However, if no other equipment works for a dog, the use of a head collar could save a life.

-Slip Collars/Check Chains/or "Choke" Chains: The most misunderstood, misused training collar around.
-These collars are one of the oldest, most widely used training collars.
+Slip Collars/Check Chains/or "Choke" Chains: The most misunderstood, misused dog training collar around.
+These collars are one of the oldest, most widely used dog training collars.
 Did you know - they are one of the only collars accepted by the AKC in the conformation and obedience competition rings?
 They can be constructed of leather, chain, nylon, etc. When used correctly, these collars follow Newton's Third Law of Physics (for every action - there is an equal and opposite reaction) - they are designed to apply compression only when the handler or dog applies opposing pressure and are designed to release when opposing pressure is relieved.
-When used properly, this simple, ingenious "pressure on/pressure off" system is often all the communication a dog needs from a training collar.
+When used properly, this simple, ingenious "pressure on/pressure off" system is often all the communication a dog needs from a dog training collar.

 Unfortunately, most owners allow dogs to pull continuously on these collars without doing any training of themselves or their dogs before using one leading to desensitization to the collar, along with the potential for injury.

-Pinch/Prong Collars: Again, an often maligned, misunderstood, misused training collar.
+Pinch/Prong Collars: Again, an often maligned, misunderstood, misused dog training collar.
 While they may look like a medieval torture device, these collars are actually one of the safest options for large, strong dogs with small handlers.
-But they are also extremely useful for small dogs who are at risk for tracheal damage from the pressure of other training devices.
+But they are also extremely useful for small dogs who are at risk for tracheal damage from the pressure of other dog training devices.
 The interlocking prongs are designed to mimic a mama dog correcting her pups via a 'scruffing' of the neck.
 When properly fit and used, they communicate with dogs very quickly and effectively, in a way that dogs communicate with each other.

 Harnesses: There are 2 types of harnesses for dogs - those that the leash clips to from the front, in front of the dog's chest and those that the leash clips to from the back of the harness.
-Harnesses that are clipped to from behind are worthless as training tools for most dogs, as harnesses are actually designed to make pulling much more comfortable and easy for the dog: These types of harnesses actually increase your dog's pulling power!
+Harnesses that are clipped to from behind are worthless as dog training tools for most dogs, as harnesses are actually designed to make pulling much more comfortable and easy for the dog: These types of harnesses actually increase your dog's pulling power!

 The second type of harness - that clips to the front - are designed to work much like head collars/halters: by applying pressure to the front of your dog's chest and turning them back toward you if they pull.
 Unfortunately, there are some veterinary opinions that indicate the pressure points of these harnesses (on the shoulders) can cause long-term injury/damage to the joints, because they limit your dog's natural gait so much.
-Again, we recommend these only as a last resort - both because they may cause damage/injury, but also because they're not about training...they're about restraining.
+Again, we recommend these only as a last resort - both because they may cause damage/injury, but also because they're not about dog training...they're about restraining.

 Just like with head collars, while harnesses are not our first choice of equipment, if they are what works best for a specific dog, they could save a life.

-Electronic/Remote Training Collars: There are a number of devices that use mild electricity for training.
+Electronic/Remote Dog Training Collars: There are a number of devices that use mild electricity for dog training.
 When used properly and humanely, these can be very useful.
-However, we see them used much too often as a short-cut to good training and communication.
+However, we see them used much too often as a short-cut to good dog training and communication.
 We require all owners to go through extensive training before considering using an electronic device.

 Treats: Yes, treats - you read that right.
-Treats are most definitely a piece of training equipment.
+Treats are most definitely a piece of dog training equipment.
 And just like everything else, they can be misused!
 When used at the right time, in the right way, food can be a great tool.
 Treats can reduce stress, act as an easy reward when you're too emotionally worn out to praise genuinely, and increase your dog's motivation.
 BUT - treats can also be a problem.
 They can create a dog dependent on food for behavior.
 They can be over-used and lead to obesity.
 They can be a distraction for some dogs - actually interfering with learning, instead of helping it.

-The take-away message here is simple: Any training tool can cause harm, if not used correctly.
-Any training tool can be helpful, when used correctly.
+The take-away message here is simple: Any dog training tool can cause harm, if not used correctly.
+Any dog training tool can be helpful, when used correctly.
 Love your dog?
 Then why limit your success?

-Take the time to educate yourself and work with professional dog trainers who have years of experience in all modes of training.
+Take the time to educate yourself and work with professional dog trainers who have years of experience in all modes of dog training.

 We'll say it again - our #1 goal is helping dogs keep their homes, and homes keep their dogs!